tbocloud/duplicate/README.md

 **Q: User permissions not applying**
 A: Verify the user exists and has the necessary base permissions.
 User permissions are restrictions, not grants.

+**Q: Installation fails with "Can't pickle function" error**
+A: This has been resolved in recent versions.
+The issue was caused by command objects in hooks.py.
+Update to the latest version which uses Frappe's command auto-discovery.

+**Q: Tests fail with "Allow must be set first" validation error**
+A: This has been fixed by properly handling Dynamic Link field validation in User Permission Details.
+The issue occurred when the `allow` field wasn't set before the `for_value` field.

 ### Debug Mode

 Enable debug logging in browser console to see detailed API call information: